eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 ## Credential Service Security

-As described in the previous presentation flow, a [=Credential Service=] may require an access token when processing a request from a [=Verifier=].
+As described in the previous presentation flow, a [=Credential Service=] MAY REQUIRE an access token when processing a request from a [=Verifier=].
 The format of the access token is not defined.
 How access control is defined in a [=Credential Service=] is implementation-specific.
-For example, implementations may provide the ability to selectively restrict access to resources.
+For example, implementations MAY provide the ability to selectively restrict access to resources.

 ### Submitting an Access Token